Joe and Jess’s colourful Sopley Mill wedding

 Sopley Mill Wedding Ceremony

-The ceremony is THE part of the wedding I enjoy the most, considering that is the reason we’re all there I really should be.
-I love the anticipation from the groom at the front of the ceremony and the bride always checking she looks her best just before the entrance.
-Ask anyone who is married and they’ll tell you the moment they see each other down the aisle is the moment etched into their memory for life.
+The ceremony is THE part of the wedding.
+I enjoy the most, considering that is the reason we’re all there I really should be.
+I love the anticipation from the groom at the front of the ceremony.
+The bride always checking she looks her best just before the entrance.
+Ask anyone who is married and they’ll tell you the moment they see each other down. he aisle is the moment etched into their memory for life.

 Sopley Mill wedding Photos